 - A. Establishment of San Felipe Pueblo Gaming Regulatory Commission.
 There is hereby established the San Felipe Pueblo Gaming Regulatory Commission for the purposes of regulating all games of chance within the Reservation and enforcing this Gaming Ordinance.
-The current Commissioners, as of the date of enactment of this Ordinance, are: Michael A. Sandoval, Theresa Ortiz, Jeremy Candelaria, Steven Padilla, and Robert Garcia.
 All acts of the Commission prior to the date of enactment of this Ordinance are ratified by the Tribal Council. - B. Powers and Duties.
 The San Felipe Pueblo Gaming Regulatory Commission shall have the following powers and duties: - 1.
 To recommend to the Tribal Council whether it should permit or refuse to permit the operation or conduct of any Games of Chance within the Reservation, and to specify the recommendations for the operation or conduct of any permitted Games of Chance within the Reservation. - 2.
 To inspect and examine all premises within the Reservation at which Games of Chance are played to insure that all Gaming Facilities are constructed, maintained and operated in a manner that adequately protects the environment and the public health and safety as required by Sections 6(C) and 14(C).